-Typically, when most people think of bettas, they’re thinking of Betta splendens, aka Siamese fighting fish.
-However, the term betta actually refers to many different fish species.
-We will be focusing on the Betta spelndens.
+Typically, when most people think of Betta, they’re thinking of Betta splendens, aka Siamese fighting fish.
+However, the term Betta actually refers to many different fish species.
+We will be focusing on the spelndens.
 The Siamese fighting fish was given its name in Thai “ikan bettah”, which means biting fish!
 The Siamese fighting fish is known for its feisty temperament displayed towards other males and smaller species of fish and can often display very aggressive behavior towards any animals that the Siamese fighting fish sees as a threat towards it.
 In 1840, Dr. Cantor named the fish Macropodus pugnax.
 In 1909, Mr. Tate Regan renamed the fighting fish Betta – likely in honor of a warrior-like tribe called “Bettah”

 First the Stats…